zo0r/react-native-push-notification/README.md

 `yarn add react-native-push-notification`

-If you target iOS you also need to follow the [installation instructions for PushNotificationIOS](https://github.com/react-native-community/react-native-push-notification-ios) since this package depends on it.
+**NOTE: If you target iOS you also need to follow the [installation instructions for PushNotificationIOS](https://github.com/react-native-community/react-native-push-notification-ios) since this package depends on it.**

 **NOTE: For Android, you will still have to manually update the AndroidManifest.xml (as below) in order to use Scheduled Notifications.**